Zhuohao-Li/ecem202a_project_23fall/docs/report.md

 # 2. Related Work

-We did a following following survey and literrature review about the current and past LLMs.
+We did a following following survey and literature review about the current and past LLMs research.
+LLMs is a quite hot and recent research domain, and we found there're existing interesting work done before.

-## GPT-3 Family Associated with GPT-4
+## Generative Pre-trained Transformers (GPTs)

-Generative Pre-trained Transformers, or GPTs, represent a series of evolutionary steps in the domain of natural language processing and machine learning.
-Developed by OpenAI, these models have set new benchmarks in the field of AI with their ability to understand and generate human-like text.
+The first well know LLM nowadays are absolutely GPT, or Generative Pre-trained Transformers developed by OpenAI.
+GPTs themself represent a series of evolutionary steps in the domain of natural language processing and machine learning.
+These models have set new benchmarks in the field of AI with their ability to understand and generate human-like text.
+Some GPT-based tools have already been widely used these days (eg. ChatGPT).
+During the developement progress of GPTs, we select several milestone during the way:

-GPT-3:
+**GPT-2:**
+GPT-2's architecture is a defining feature, utilizing a stacked transformer structure that includes multiple layers of transformer blocks.
+Each of these blocks incorporates multi-head self-attention mechanisms alongside fully connected neural network layers.
+The model, in its largest iteration, contains 1.5 billion parameters, which are meticulously fine-tuned during training to capture intricate language patterns.
+This extensive parameterization is crucial for the model’s ability to understand and generate complex language constructs.

+A significant technical aspect of GPT-2 is its use of self-attention mechanisms within the transformers.
+These mechanisms enable the model to dynamically determine the relevance of each word in a sentence or sequence, adapting its understanding based on context.
+This flexibility is a step forward from previous models that relied on fixed positional encoding, offering a more nuanced understanding of language.

+Furthermore, GPT-2 employs byte pair encoding (BPE) for tokenization, striking a balance between word-level and character-level tokenization.
+This approach is particularly effective in managing the model's vocabulary size and addressing the challenge of out-of-vocabulary words, which are common in natural language processing tasks.

+**GPT-3:**
 Introduced in June 2020, GPT-3 (the third generation of the GPT series) astounded the tech world with its 175 billion machine learning parameters[^1].
 This vast network of parameters allows GPT-3 to engage in tasks such as translation, question-answering, and content creation with remarkable fluency and minimal task-specific training[^2].
 Its critical technique lies in unsupervised learning from a diverse and extensive corpus of text which enables it to generate contextually rich and varied responses.
 Evaluation of GPT-3's capabilities has been predominantly qualitative, focusing on its linguistic versatility and the breadth of applications it can adapt to, though quantitative measures such as perplexity scores also showcase its efficiency[^2].

-GPT-3.5:
+**GPT-3.5:**
 GPT-3.5 serves as an intermediary iteration, an update to GPT-3, fine-tuned and optimized based on user feedback and ongoing research[^7].
 It is not a full-fledged successor to GPT-3 but rather an enhancement that addresses some of the limitations found in GPT-3, particularly in consistency and factual accuracy.
 The critical technique employed remains largely the same, with improvements in fine-tuning processes and possibly the inclusion of more data to address gaps identified in GPT-3.
 Evaluations continue to focus on both qualitative and quantitative aspects, with increased attention to the model's ability to remain coherent over longer conversations and to better handle nuanced instructions.

-GPT-4:
+**GPT-4:**
 GPT-4[^8], as the successor to GPT-3, is anticipated to be a more advanced version that not only increases the parameter count but also introduces new techniques for training efficiency and output quality.
 While details are speculative until its release, it is expected that GPT-4 will make strides in addressing issues of bias, ethical use, and misinformation.
 The critical techniques might involve more sophisticated training algorithms, better contextual understanding, and refined interaction patterns.
 Evaluation will likely encompass a wide array of benchmarks including ethical alignment, multi-modal abilities (should it support more than text), and the efficiency of learning from fewer examples (few-shot learning).

 Each of these models represents a leap forward in the capacity of machines to interact with human language, both in understanding and generation.
 The evolution from GPT-3 to GPT-4 illustrates a trajectory of AI becoming more integrated into daily tasks, emphasizing the need for rigorous evaluation and responsible deployment.
 The overarching aim of these models is to serve as a versatile and reliable interface between humans and computers, enhancing our ability to communicate with and through technology.

-## Llamma-2 Family
+## Llamma-2

-Llama-2, standing as a speculative successor to a hypothetical Llama-1 language model, would embody the next step in natural language processing and AI-driven linguistic tasks.
+Meta has developed **Llama-2**, standing as a speculative successor to a hypothetical Llama-1 language model, would embody the next step in natural language processing and AI-driven linguistic tasks.
 This model, in the realm of machine learning, would likely aim to eclipse its predecessor in understanding and generating human-like text with higher precision and broader contextual awareness.

-Critical Technique:
+Note that Llamma-2 is fully open-sourced thus it is very useful for academic research.

+Meta has released Llamma-2 **small(7B)**, **medium(13B)**, and **large(70B)** models for public to use.

 Assuming advancements along the lines of its contemporaries, Llama-2's critical technique would probably involve a combination of unsupervised and supervised learning, likely harnessing a transformer-based architecture renowned for its effectiveness in handling sequential data.
 The model would plausibly incorporate larger datasets, more refined parameter tuning, and potentially innovative approaches to reduce bias and improve the model's ability to grasp nuanced text.
 Advances in few-shot learning, where the model generates accurate responses with minimal input, could also be a focus, alongside multi-modal capabilities that integrate text with other data types like images or sounds.

-## Fine-tuning LLMs Family
+## Fine-tuning LLMs

-LoRA, which stands for Low-Rank Adaptation, is an innovative technique designed to enhance the capabilities of large pre-trained language models such as GPT-3.
+**LoRA**, which stands for Low-Rank Adaptation, is an innovative technique designed to enhance the capabilities of large pre-trained language models such as GPT-3.
 Developed with the intent to fine-tune these vast models more efficiently, LoRA focuses on the adaptability of neural networks without the need for significant architectural changes or the extensive computational cost typically associated with training large-scale AI models.

-Critical Technique:

 The critical technique behind LoRA lies in its novel approach to model tuning.
 Instead of updating the entire weight matrix within the transformer layers of a model, LoRA strategically targets specific parts of the weights for low-rank updates.
 By doing this, it can maintain the original model's performance while enabling new capabilities or knowledge to be added with minimal updates.
 This approach reduces the number of trainable parameters significantly, which in turn lowers the computational cost and resources required for fine-tuning.

 LoRA's method allows the model to retain its original "knowledge" learned during pre-training while also acquiring new information during the fine-tuning process.
 This is particularly useful when adapting a model to a specialized domain or function without retraining it from scratch on large datasets.

-Evaluation:

 Evaluating the effectiveness of LoRA involves assessing both the performance of the adapted model on targeted tasks and the efficiency gains it provides.
 Performance metrics would typically include standard benchmarks relevant to the specific tasks for which the model has been fine-tuned, such as accuracy, F1 score, or BLEU score for language translation tasks.
 Efficiency metrics would compare the computational resources and time required for fine-tuning with LoRA against traditional full-model fine-tuning techniques.